 Hold a pair of dumbbells overhead, straight over your shoulders.
 With your chest up and shoulders back, step backward with your right leg and lower your body until your front knee is bent 90 degrees.
 Pause briefly and return to the starting position.
 Complete all of the reps on one side before switching.

-Lateral lunges (aka side lunges) are great for sculpting lean inner thighs.
+No lunge challenge would be complete without lateral lunges (aka side lunges).
+These lunges exercises are great for sculpting lean inner thighs.
 Lateral lunges target your hip adductors and glutes.

 Hold a pair of dumbbells at arm’s length with a neutral grip.
 Lift your left foot and take a big step to the left.
 Send your hips back and lower your body by bending your left knee.
 Your right foot will remain flat on the floor.
 Push back to the starting position.
 Repeat all reps on one side before switching.

-Curtsy lunges work your hamstrings and your glute medius.
+Curtsy lunges work your hamstrings and your glute medius, providing an effective lunges workout — you’ll definitely feel these the next day.
 The medius is on the side of your butt, so strengthening it will give your booty a rounder, perkier appearance.